Your cart is empty.

 From Sugar to Revolution

 Sovereignty.
 Sugar.
 Revolution.
-These are the three axes this book uses to link the works of contemporary women artists from Haiti—a country excluded in contemporary Latin American and Caribbean literary ...
+These are the three axes this book uses to link the works of contemporary women artists from Haiti—a country excluded in contemporary Latin American and Caribbean literary s ...